William-Liang808/William-Liang808.github.io/essays/just-ask.md

 ```
 1. Do not post your question to a forum where it's off topic

-2. Do not post a very elementary question to a forum where
+2. Do not post a very elementary question to a forum where advanced technical
-    advanced technical questions are expected, or vice-versa
+   questions are expected, or vice-versa

 3. Do not cross-post to too many different newsgroups

-4. Do not post a personal e-mail to somebody who is neither an
+4. Do not post a personal e-mail to somebody who is neither anacquaintance of
-    acquaintance of yours nor personally responsible for solving your problem
+   yours nor personally responsible for solving your problem
 ```